-- The current regional system lacks a facility with sufficient capacity and suitable location to support the efficient and reliable long-term operations for system-wide light rail expansion, including the next phase of expansion in King and Pierce counties. - New light rail maintenance and storage capacity needs to be available with sufficient time to accept delivery of and commission new vehicles to meet the expansion needs outlined in Sound Transit 3 and to store existing vehicles while the new vehicles are tested and prepared.
+- The current regional system lacks a facility with sufficient capacity and suitable location to support the efficient and reliable long-term operations for system-wide Link light rail expansion, including the next phase of expansion in King and Pierce counties. - New light rail maintenance and storage capacity needs to be available with sufficient time to accept delivery of and commission new vehicles to meet the expansion needs outlined in Sound Transit 3 and to store existing vehicles while the new vehicles are tested and prepared.

-The OMF South project is necessary to support the addition of a minimum of 144 LRVs as part of the Sound Transit 3 system expansion.
+The OMF South project is necessary to support the addition of approximately 144 LRVs as part of the Sound Transit 3 system expansion.
+The final number of light rail vehicles maintained in this location will be determined in the Rail Fleet Management Plan update, currently underway by Sound Transit.
 The facility includes functions that support the entire Link light rail system, such as receiving, testing, and commissioning new LRVs.
 In addition, OMF South would include Maintenance of Way (MOW) facilities and a Link System-Wide Storage building to receive and store vehicle parts and components, tracks and components, and station parts and components.